 Enkidu & The Epic of Gilgamesh

 The origin or meaning of our name “Enkidu” comes from one of the oldest stories ever recorded: The Epic of Gilgamesh.
 Written in Sumerian cuneiform nearly 4500 years ago, the story details the life of King Gilgamesh and his best friend Enkidu.
 Enkidu was a steward of the land and protector of animals, and was created by the gods as a foil to Gilgamesh.
 Two-thirds deity and one-third human, he embodied strength, passion, and incredible bravery, yet at times showed fear and trepidation of the unknown.
 Early in his existence, Enkidu was rustic and rough around the edges, and over time he became more cultured and refined.
-While Enkidu’s character contained some imperfections, he did evolve while staying true to his nature.
-This can also be said of wine.
+He evolved while staying true to his nature, the same way a grape does as it jouneys from the vine, through the vinification process, to a finished wine.

 As a winery we take direction from the character of Enkidu, looking inward and adhering to beliefs which guide our efforts.
 We work closely with growers who farm conscientiously and take pride in treating the land and vines with respect.
-We strive to make handcrafted wines of outstanding character that are the result of passion, art, and intelligence, mixed with hard work and a degree of luck.
+We strive to make handcrafted wines of outstanding character that are the result of passion, art, and intelligence, combined with hard work and dedication to our craft.

 From the epic: "The elders turned to Enkidu and said, 'We leave the king [Gilgamesh] in your care.
 Protect him, guide him through all the treacherous passes, show him where to find food and where to dig for fresh water, lead him to the Forest and fight at his side.
 May Shamash help you, may the gods grant you your heart's desire and bring you back safe to great-walled Uruk.'" - Translation by Stephen Mitchell.